 - A.4.2.A The pass mark for a module will be 50%.
 The module mark will be calculated by considering the individual assessed component marks according to the prescribed weighting of the assessments and mathematical rounding will be used to arrive at a whole number, i.e., 69.4 will be rounded to 69, whilst 69.5 will be rounded to 70. - A.4.2.B The general pass standard for postgraduate awards is as follows: - A.4.2.B.i A module mark of at least 50% for all modules making up the award. - A.4.2.B.ii A module mark of at least 40% in modules constituting no more than 30 credits and a module mark of at least 50% in all remaining modules making up the award. - A.4.2.C Where an overall module mark is less than 50% compensation will be applied, up to a maximum of 30 credits in total.
-Only modules with a mark of at least 40% will be eligible for compensation, and only where a student has achieved the general pass standard in further modules totalling 90 credits of study. - A.1.2.C.i Where an overall module mark is less than 50% compensation will be applied, up to a maximum of 30 credits in total.
-Only modules with a mark of at least 40% will be eligible for compensation, and only where a student has
+Only modules with a mark of at least 40% will be eligible for compensation, and only where a student has achieved the general pass standard in further modules totalling 90 credits of study. - A.4.2.D A decision on compensation eligibility will be taken on completion of the programme.